wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/logs/enabling_component_logs.md

 2. Use the [mi log-level](../../../administer-and-observe/using-the-command-line-interface/#mi-log-level) option in the CLI with the required commands as shown in the following examples:

     ```bash
-    # Show information about a logger
-    mi log-level show org-apache-coyote

-    # Update the log level of an existing logger
-    mi log-level update org-apache-coyote DEBUG

     # Add a new logger
     mi log-level update synapse-api org.apache.synapse.rest.API DEBUG
     ```